bahrus/pdpu/README.md

 So what happens if an element fires an event, before p-d has loaded and started listening?
 What if you want to monitor a property that starts out with some initial value?

 To accommodate these difficulties, by defaut, a "fake" event is "emitted" just before the event connection is made.
 I believe this default choice greatly improves the usefullness of these components.
-However, there are situations where we definitely don't want that before (for example, with button clicks).
+However, there are situations where we definitely don't want to take action without actual user interaction (for example, with button clicks).
 To prevent that from happening, add a condition as described above.

 p-d is ~2.2KB minified and gzipped.